Frequently Asked Questions

 There are no hard and fast rules for whom you may ask to provide references, but they should be people who know you well in a personal, professional, or educational capacity.
 The point is that they can shed light on your personality and character.
 People you have worked for, professors, leaders of volunteer groups, coaches, and pastors are all good choices.
 We do not accept references from family members or relatives, and we do not recommend you use casual friends and associates from social organizations unless there is a compelling reason to do so.

 Pro Tip: Give the people you will be requesting a reference from a heads up that you would like to use them as a reference.
-Tell them to watch for an email from The Pipeliners Association of Houston and that the request is time-sensitive.
+Tell them to watch for an email from The Pipeliners Association of Houston Educational Fund and that time is of the essence.

 CAN I EDIT MY APPLICATION?